Developer Guide

 The mark command is generalised for two main groups of data in tApp: students and tasks.

-These commands can be accessed through marka
+These commands can be accessed through marka, markp for students, and doneTask for tasks.

 Implementation